mikedonnici/dev/go/code-organisation/httpservice/README.md

 go run main -c "./env_example.txt"
 ```

-Secondly, in the absence of a specified config file it will look for the default `.env` file.
+Secondly, in the absence of a specified config file it will look for
+the default `.env` file.

-Finally, if the deployment environment allows for env vars to be set via a control panel or similar (eg Heroku)then no configuration file needs to be specified.
+Finally, if the deployment environment allows for env vars to be set
+via a control panel or similar (eg Heroku) then the env var values will
+be read from the environment and no configuration file is necessary.

 **Port Number**

-If a `PORT` env var is present in the deployment environment then the server will listen on that port.
+If a `PORT` env var is present in the deployment environment then the
+server will listen on that port.
 This is the case for Heroku and similar.

-Otherwise, port number can be specified with an optional `-p` flag, or left to the default of 8080.
+Otherwise, port number can be specified with an optional `-p` flag, or
+left to the default of 8080.

 ## Testing

-Most of the integration tests are run against real databases with a small set of data.
+Integration tests are run against real databases with a small set of data.

+These database are setup (and torn down) using functions provided in the
+`testdata` package which is ignored by the compiler.

+This means that on a local dev machine both MySQL and MongoDB should be
+running.
+Note that the database credentials for test are hard-coded in
+the `testdata` folder.

+** add notes here on Travis CI setup for MySQL and MongoDB**

 To run all tests from root dir: